 Please see here for information regarding changes for sending foodstuff and cosmetic items from the UK to the EU and vice versa.

-On the 1st of January 2021, the UK and the EU will terminate its transition period after the UK left the EU on the 31st of January 2020.
+On the 1st of January 2021, the UK and the EU will terminate their transition period after the UK left the EU on the 31st of January 2020.

 The trade deal agreed between the UK and EU mean that significant changes will be introduced for the shipping of parcels.
 This is not the outcome My Baggage would have preferred for our customers however we will work to make any changes as easy as possible.